nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### Regression t-table with VIFs

 &#128045; It's not a graphic thing, but there was no other place to put this with ease.
 This is used in the 2nd edition of the Chapman Hall text.
-It will be available in `astsa` version 2.2+ and beyond.
+It is available in `astsa` version 2.3 and beyond.
 It's based on `summary.lm` but it prints AIC, AICc, and BIC and it can include VIFs if appropriate and it goes like this:

 ```r
 fit = lm( mpg~ cyl + disp + hp + drat + wt + qsec, data=mtcars)